m-eddington/various-scripts/README.md

 # netbeans-install-script
-A script mainly used for easy setup of netbeans on Chromebooks.
+A script mainly used for easy install/uninstall of netbeans for our users with Chromebooks.